palakons/ROS1/Palakon_ROS_Final_VISTEC_2_2020.md

 <node name="image_to_raw" pkg="image_transport" type="republish" output="screen" args="compressed in:=/raspicam_node/image/ raw out:=/camera/image_raw">
 </node>
 ```
-The video stream from `rpicam` is compressed by hardware, by default for the good reasons.
-This, on the other hand, cannot be digested directly by the SLAM node.
+The `rpicam` hardware compresses the video stream by default for the good reasons.
+The SLAM node cannot digest the compressed stream directly.
 The `image_to_raw` node is for converting such `compressed` streams back to `raw` stream. `/camera/image_raw` is the topic that our SLAM node is subscribing to.

 ```xml
 <!-- ORB-SLAM3 -->